Maersk Alabama hijacking: Rescue

-On Sunday, 12 April, United States Navy SEAL snipers of Red Squadron, Naval Special Warfare Development Group armed with semi-automatic rifles engaged and killed the three pirates on the lifeboat.
+On Sunday, 12 April, US Navy SEAL Team Six snipers of Red Squadron fired shots from Bainbridge's fantail, killing the three remaining pirates after Muse had boarded the Bainbridge to negotiate a deal.
 Captain Phillips was rescued uninjured.
-Commander Castellano, with prior authorization from higher authority, ordered the action after determining Phillips' life was in immediate danger, citing reports that a pirate was pointing an AK-47 rifle at Phillips' back.
-Snipers fired multiple shots from Bainbridges fantail, killing the three pirates with bullets to the head.
+Commander Castellano, with prior authorization from higher authority, ordered the action after determining Phillips' life was in immediate danger, citing reports that a pirate was pointing a rifle at Phillips' back.

+The $30,000 in cash from the Maersk Alabama that the pirates had stowed in the lifeboat was not found.
+The NCIS and the FBI investigated two members of the SEAL team's Red Squadron, but no charges were brought and the money was not recovered.